 Besides exhaustion, burnout and increasing amounts of stress, what else can this strain on pathologists result in?
 Diagnostic delays and errors.
 Increased costs due to the need for outsourcing services.
 A ripple effect is created: from sample to pathologist to patient.
 The overload can have dire consequences for all.

 Firstly it should be noted that AI is not the first wave of digitization to hit this field of medicine.
 Digital pathology has been around for quite a few years.
 It has allowed pathologists to at least stop hunching over a microscope as images are digitized and can be viewed on a computer.
-There are also no more issues transporting slides, these can be shared digitally, this is made especially easy with a cloud-based platform like Aiforia.
+There are also no more issues transporting slides; these can be shared digitally, and this is made especially easy with a cloud-based platform like Aiforia.

 While digital pathology has certainly made the pathologist’s life easier ergonomically, machine intelligence is set to not only ease the pathologist’s life but to actually supercharge them.
 The fear of replacement is not real in this field but rather AI will take over the jobs of the pathologist that they should not be doing in the first place.

-Tedious, time-consuming, and manual tasks can be automated with AI.
+Tedious, time-consuming and manual tasks can be automated with AI.
 For example pathologists around the world are already using Aiforia’s deep learning AI to automate work like mitotic count.
 Automating these tasks not only gives these healthcare professionals more time to focus on bigger picture problems but they are also getting the answers they need faster.

 Faster, better, and also stronger.
 Machine intelligence not only has the capability to enable pathologists to analyze samples with more speed and ease but to also find more in their samples.
-AI systems, especially deep learning based ones, are incredibly powerful at analyzing images, far surpassing human capability.
+AI systems, especially deep learning-based ones, are incredibly powerful at analyzing images, far surpassing human capability.

 AI is also superhuman at detecting subtle changes and rare features.
-This is particularly useful in areas like immuno-oncology (IO) and drug development in immunotherapy, all are fields which require more complex image analysis challenges to be tackled, such as the identification and quantification of biomarkers.
+This is particularly useful in areas like immuno-oncology (IO) and drug development in immunotherapy; all are fields which require more complex image analysis challenges to be tackled, such as the identification and quantification of biomarkers.